Membrane Service Proxy Web Application Deployment

 Configuring Proxy Services

-The ESB is configured by the proxies.xml and the monitor-beans.xml files.
-They are located in the WEB-INF directory of the war file.
+The Service Proxy is configured by the proxies.xml file.
+It is located in the WEB-INF directory of the war file.
 To open the archive simply rename it into a zip file (e.g. membrane.zip).
 The documentation of these files can be found here.